jlmcm/MudBlazorThemeManager/README.md

 ## Prerequisites
 - [MudBlazor](https://mudblazor.com/) Installed and configurated.
 ## Installation
-Open up the terminal and navigate into the project folder then run the following command...
+Open up the terminal and navigate into the MudBlazor.themeManager.App folder (should contain cs.proj file) then run the following command...
 ```
 dotnet add package MudBlazor.ThemeManager
 ```